doctrine/orm/docs/en/reference/events.rst

         }
     }

-Note that when using annotations you have to apply the
-@HasLifecycleCallbacks marker annotation on the entity class.
+Note that the methods set as lifecycle callbacks need to be public and, when using these annotations, you have to apply the ``@HasLifecycleCallbacks`` marker annotation on the entity class.

 If you want to register lifecycle callbacks from YAML or XML you can do it with the following.